JayTheFreeman/CFCNet/README.md

 # CFCNet
-The detailed instructions for the code will be supplemented in a timely manner after the paper is accepted.
+The codes and detailed instructions will be supplemented in a timely manner after the paper is accepted.